chantibabusambangi/chantibabusambangi/README.md

 - 👋 Hi, I’m @chantibabusambangi
-- 👀 I’m Studying in IIITDM KANCHEEPURAM CS-AI
+- 👀 I’m Studying in IIITDM KANCHEEPURAM CSE-AI
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently learning advanced nlp and gen-ai langchain

 <!---
 chantibabusambangi/chantibabusambangi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.